-The Wythe-Bland Foundation Scholarship Program provides full tuition and fees for all qualified residents who graduate from Wythe and Bland County high schools.
+The Wythe-Bland Foundation Scholarship provides full tuition and fees for all qualified residents who graduate from Wythe and Bland County high schools.
 The program began in 2007.
-The scholarship covers up to five (5) consecutive semesters beginning the fall semester after high school graduation (Fall, Spring, Fall, Spring) and includes the Summer semester in between the first and second year at WCC for any required remedial classes.
+For the graduates of the class of 2016, the scholarship covers 5 of 6 consecutive semesters after graduation (Summer 2016, Fall 2016, Spring 2017, Summer 2017, Fall 2017, and Spring 2018).

 For qualified graduates, the Wythe-Bland Foundation Scholarship Program will pay for tuition and fees not covered by federal or state financial aid or other scholarships.

 The scholarship is available to students who meet the following criteria: